AI in Logistics: Real-World Use Cases, Benefits, ROI and Challenges

 Many logistics firms, especially those that have been around for decades, still operate with paper records, handwritten forms, and spreadsheets buried in local drives.
 And no matter how advanced your AI model is, it can’t do much if the data isn’t digital.

-Digitization isn’t optional anymore.
+Digitization isn’t optional anymore — for a lot of firms, digital transformation in logistics starts here, not with a flashy new platform.
 But for firms trying to adopt AI, it’s often the first big barrier.
 You need to scan, clean, and organize mountains of old documentation before any AI tool can make sense of it.

 That takes time, and in some cases, a major shift in process.
 But without it, AI’s value drops to near zero.